-The COVID-19 global pandemic and policies that sought to minimize spread of the virus had a significant impact on the well-being of all individuals in New York State (NYS).
-On March 22, 2020, the governor of NYS implemented NY on Pause, which sought to keep non-essential New Yorkers in their homes.
-NYS residents were feeling the stress of a global pandemic, in addition to physical distancing from support networks, higher rates of unemployment/financial strain, and increased risk-taking behaviors.
-Many states across the country, including NYS, experienced a significantly higher risk of gun violence during the last two years.
-The fellow will use the Electronic Surveillance System for the Early Notification of Community-based Epidemics (ESSENCE) system to determine whether individuals who visited a NYS emergency department for gun violence related injuries during the COVID-19 pandemic form clusters based on demographic, geographic, and psychosocial factors.
+Many states across the country, including NYS, experienced a significantly higher risk of gun violence during the COVID-19 pandemic.
+The fellow will use the Electronic Surveillance System for the Early Notification of Community-based Epidemics (ESSENCE) system to determine whether individuals who visited a NYS emergency department for gun violence related injuries form clusters based on demographic, geographic, and psychosocial factors.
 This can advance understanding of the heterogeneous nature of gun violence and identify patterns and subgroups that would benefit from gun violence prevention strategies.
 Time Allocated: 5% of their time and effort over the course of the fellowship.